relaxcloud-cn/RSendMail/README.md

 - Support for custom SMTP server configuration
 - Detailed logging and statistics
 - Docker support for easy deployment
+- Support for batch sending in single SMTP session

 ## Building